intersystems-community/php_ext_iris/INSTALL.md

 PHP Api Version:         20160303

-You able build your module or use our precompiled module *cach.so* for Intersystems Caché 2017.1.
+You able build your module or use our precompiled module *cach.so* for various version Intersystems Caché.

+## Before install
+1. Install `httpd`, `php` and `php-dev` packet by your packet manager.
+Example (for Ubuntu) `app-get php-dev`
+2. Add cache to web-users group by `usermod -a -G cacheusr www-data` command

 ## Build & install
 1. `cd` in source dir